President's House (Florida State University): Awards

 Historical Concepts was honored with the 2009 Philip Trammell Shutze Award in the Small Institutional category for the FSU President's home.

 Historical Concepts was also the recipient of the 2016 Addison Mizner Award in Institutional Design for the FSU President's home.

-In November 2019 Virginia Wetherell was honored by FSU President John Thrasher for her work on the President's House.
+In November 2019, Ginger Wetherell was honored by FSU President John Thrasher for her work on the President's House.
 A plaque was unveiled honoring FSU's former First Lady for her dedication to the project.
 The plaque will remain in the house for perpetuity.
 It was the first time she had returned to the house since she and former FSU President Wetherell left in 2010.
 Mrs. Wetherell commented, “I’m just flooded with memories today, walking up the steps and seeing how the trees have grown that we transplanted here, seeing the house in such perfect condition.
 It still looks perfectly new, fresh and beautiful.
 I’m thrilled.”

 She was also honored in March, 2022 with FSU's Torch Award.